top of page

 11 AI Internships for High School Students

+As advances in technology leap ahead, the relevance of AI is on the rise.
+If you’re a high school student who wants to gain experience in the field of AI, you should consider applying for an internship!
 AI is the foundation for a number of technologies, including machine learning algorithms, robotics, natural language processing, computer vision, biotechnology, and more.
-Internships in the field of AI, offered by top tech companies and institutions like Microsoft, MIT, Meta, Stanford, and more will allow you to apply your passion for technology, coding, and problem-solving in real-world situations, under the guidance of experts.
+Internships in AI, offered by tech companies and institutions like Microsoft, MIT, Meta, and Stanford, will allow you to apply your skills in technology, coding, and problem-solving in real-world situations.

 Here are 11 of the best AI internships for high school students that you can consider!